 Bluefin-9 autonomous underwater vehicle (AUV) was developed by General Dynamics Mission Systems to deliver detailed subsurface data for defence, commercial and academic applications.

-It is a two-man portable vehicle, which can be deployed and recovered from a variety of platforms such as piers, rigid-hulled inflatable boats (RHIBs), and other vehicles.
+It is a two-man portable vehicle, which can be deployed and recovered from a variety of platforms, such as piers, rigid-hulled inflatable boats (RHIBs) and other vehicles.

 General Dynamics offers the Bluefin-9 with a warranty of 18 months and its world-class operational training.

 Back-up systems are provided for the vehicle’s core functions to respond to internal emergencies in the event of a failure.
-A low-power microcontroller on-board the vehicle ensures the transfer of location data between the key communication systems and the operator to safely recover the vehicle.
+A low-power microcontroller on board the vehicle ensures the transfer of location data between the key communication systems and the operator to safely recover the vehicle.

-Advanced data processing capabilities of the vehicle enable delivery of processed camera and sonar data for analysis after the mission.
+Advanced data processing capabilities of the vehicle enable the delivery of processed camera and sonar data for analysis after the mission.

 The sonar device provides high-resolution imagery for hydrographic and bathymetric mapping.
 The multi-aperture sonar can sweep a 200m range and offers an ultra-high along-track resolution of 0.15°.

-High-resolution data minimises false-positives and improve operational efficiencies.
+High-resolution data minimises false positives and improve operational efficiencies.
 The AUV is equipped with Nortek doppler velocity logs (DVL), which gather data on water currents up to 30m.

 The RDSM contains a high-definition, machine vision-grade monochrome camera, which captures images and videos.